-All Lab staff will gather together about once a month for training or “track days,” as we like to call them.
-Each of the three tracks (urban theology, spiritual formation and cultural intelligence) has a staff coordinator who either facilitates the sessions themselves or invites qualified individuals to lead.
+All Lab staff will gather together about once a week for training or “track days,” as we like to call them.
+Each of the three tracks (urban theology, contextual spirituality and cultural intelligence) has a staff coordinator who either facilitates the sessions themselves or invites qualified individuals to lead.

 Want to know more about what you will be learning?
 Here’s a glimpse of what the tracks are all about: